wardzacharyj/LanguageLock/docs/CONTRIBUTING.md

     * :arrow_up: `:arrow_up:` when upgrading dependencies
     * :arrow_down: `:arrow_down:` when downgrading dependencies
     * :shirt: `:shirt:` when removing linter warnings

-### Java Style Guide
-* All java source code should adhere to the [AOSP Java Code Style](https://source.android.com/setup/code-style)

-### UI Style Guide
-* This project tries to adhere to the design philosophy and metrics specified by Google's [Material Design](https://material.io/), but not the extent that it limits our ability to exercise our own creative decisions in terms of user experience
-* Hard Coded values should never be specified in a layout file or interface, instead these values should be specified alongside all other values in one res/dims.xml or res/strings.xml file.

 ### Issue and Pull Request Labels